-In these conditions, the UGTT commitment to defending environmental rights of labor and their local communities were brought into question.
-ASF1 referred to how the GCT appeal to UGTT, saying that the pressure on environmental issues on the company will lead to closing up of the enterprise and the loss of labor jobs.
-Fearing this, the UGTT refrained from engaging in major efforts on environmental issues, although at times there is support from syndicates and workers.
+Under these conditions, the UGTT's commitment to defending the environmental rights of labor and their local communities was brought into question.
+ASF1 referred to how the GCT appealed to UGTT, saying that the pressure on environmental issues on the company would lead to the closure of the enterprise and the loss of labor jobs.
+Fearing this, the UGTT refrained from engaging in major efforts on environmental issues, although there is support from syndicates and workers at times.
 UGTT2 affirmed the dilemma that the UGTT faced between the preservation of jobs and protection from HSH.
-The interviewee discussed how the union stressed on the urgent need of adopting more advanced and environmentally-friendly technologies and techniques instead of the outdated ones used in the sector, but was met by the SOEs' assertion that resources are limited and the prospect of the easier alternative of privatization, which is generally much resisted by the UGTT.
-The UGTT is not against using a more capital-intensive or labor-saving technologies to upgrade the sector and reduce its HSH, according to UGTT2.
-Yet, the SOEs management or the state should provide proper compensation for workers who would lose their jobs, something that the interviewee would rightly done based on previous experiences.
-Putting this together, one would reach the conclusion that a sort of implicit, likely reluctant, acceptance of the status quo by the UGTT.
+The interviewee discussed how the union stressed the urgent need to adopt more advanced and environmentally friendly technologies and techniques instead of the outdated ones used in the sector but was instead met with the SOEs' assertion that resources are limited and the prospect of resorting to the easier alternative of privatization, which is generally much resisted by the UGTT.
+The UGTT is not against using more capital-intensive or labor-saving technologies to upgrade the sector and reduce its HSH, according to UGTT2.
+Yet, the SOEs' management or the state should provide proper compensation for workers who would lose their jobs, something that the interviewee doubted would be rightly done based on previous experiences.
+Putting this together, one would reach the conclusion that there is a sort of implicit, likely reluctant, acceptance of the status quo by the UGTT.

-The lack of trust between the UGTT and environmental CSOs was manifested in the seemingly lack of coordination between the two parties in environmental-induced protest.
+The lack of trust between the UGTT and environmental CSOs was seemingly manifested in the lack of coordination between the two parties in environmental-induced protests.
 UGTT1 asserted that the union understands the just case that motivated workers to protest against SOEs working in the phosphate industry, but it has never called for such protests.
-The interviewee had some doubts on who encouraged the protests, pointing to the ultimate benefits that accrued to tycoons such as the pointed out arrangement to transport phosphate by trucks.
-Regardless to the validity of the doubts, they reveal the distrust towards some environmental CSOs which was pointed out earlier in this paper.
+The interviewee had some doubts about who encouraged the protests, pointing to the ultimate benefits that accrued to tycoons such as the arrangement to transport phosphate by trucks.
+Regardless of the validity of the doubts, they reveal the distrust toward some environmental CSOs that was pointed out earlier in this paper.

-The case of phosphate industry in Tunisia provides evidence supporting some of the presented hypotheses.
-The low value added of the extractive industry and its less competitive (monopolist) nature seemingly provides a disincentive for adopting greener technology or following environmental regulations, agreeing with the second and fifth hypotheses.
-The post-2011 Revolution democratic settings empowered environmental CSOs and enabled it to spread awareness and rally support for the environmental cause and against the violations happening in this sector, as suggested by the third hypothesis.
+The case of the phosphate industry in Tunisia provides evidence supporting some of the presented hypotheses.
+The low value-added of the extractive industry and its less competitive (monopolist) nature seemingly provide a disincentive for adopting greener technology or following environmental regulations, agreeing with the second and fifth hypotheses.
+The post-2011 democratic setting empowered environmental CSOs and enabled them to spread awareness and rally support for the environmental cause and against the violations happening in this sector, as suggested by the third hypothesis.
 The sector is not controlled by tycoons and is almost exclusively controlled by the state through SOEs.
-This is coinciding with fierce environmental protest supported by environmental-oriented CSOs, which often managed to even block SOEs from operating and to pledge to take action to address environmental issues.
+This coincides with the presence of fierce environmental protests supported by environmental-oriented CSOs, which often managed to even block SOEs from operating and forced their management to pledge to take action to address environmental issues.
 This seems to support the fourth hypothesis.
-Even when the sector is not controlled by tycoons, their interests were manifested in the way they benefited from social protest enabling them to engage in polluting activities such as transporting phosphates by trucks.
-Finally, the seemingly reluctant acceptance of the UGTT of the status quo and refraining from more persistently pressing for the adoption of more Green technologies and techniques that could be possibly more labor-saving provide evidence that partially support the sixth hypothesis.
+Even when the sector is not controlled by tycoons, their interests were manifested in the way they benefited from social protest, enabling them to engage in polluting activities such as transporting phosphates by trucks.
+Finally, the seemingly reluctant acceptance of the UGTT of the status quo and its refrain from more persistently pressing for the adoption of more green technologies and techniques that could possibly be more labor-saving provide evidence that partially supports the sixth hypothesis.

-Conclusion
+9. Conclusion